-(at around 1h 14 mins) When Natasha Romanoff, a.k.a.
-Black Widow, and Bruce Banner are blasted to a lower deck of the Helicarrier, it triggers Banner's transformation into the Hulk.
+(At around one hour and fourteen minutes) When Black Widow and Bruce Banner are blasted to a lower deck of the Helicarrier, it triggers Banner's transformation into the Hulk.
 As he is transforming, he falls from a platform to the floor.
 On the floor is painted "WARNING: CONTENTS UNDER PRESSURE" with small arrows, which happen to be pointing to Banner.

-(at around 55 mins) Tony Stark tells Bruce Banner that he admires his work on anti-electron collisions.
+(At around fifty-five minutes) Tony Stark tells Bruce Banner that he admires his work on anti-electron collisions.
 When electrons and anti-electrons (also known as positrons) collide, they annihilate each other and high-energy photons, or gamma rays (the fictional means, by which Bruce Banner became The Incredible Hulk) are produced in their place.

 The filmmakers secured the rights from Columbia Pictures to feature OsCorp Tower, from The Amazing Spider-Man (2012) in New York City.
 Unfortunately by then, digital rendering of the skyline was already complete, and it could not appear.

 Robert Downey, Jr. initially pushed Joss Whedon to make Tony Stark the lead: "I said, I need to be in the opening sequence, Tony needs to drive this thing.
 He was like, okay, let's try that.
 We tried it, and it didn't work, because this is a different sort of thing, everybody is just an arm of the octopus."